belkinsa/GrailvilleSouthSideWetlands/notes/timeline.md

 ## August

-- 3rd: They moved the cattle further away from the big pond and started to see the Ammonium in the big pond go down to 0 ppm.
+- 3rd: They moved the cattle further away from the big pond and started to see the Ammonia in the big pond go down to 0 ppm.
 - 10th: I placed another nibbler in the small pond
 - Aug 17th: It rained as I was taking the data